Mathnerd314/stroscot/docs/BuildSystem.rst

  ^ File patterns whose modification causes an error.
 Raises an error even if 'shakeLint' is 'Nothing'.
 CreationCheck :: Bool
  ^ Default to 'True'.
 After running a rule to create a file, is it an error if the file does not exist.
-   Provided for compatibility with @make@ and @ninja@ (which have ugly file creation semantics).
+   Provided for compatibility with ``make`` and ``ninja`` (which have ugly file creation semantics).
 NeedDirectory :: Bool
- ^ Defaults to @False@.
+ ^ Defaults to ``False``.
 Is depending on a directory an error (default), or it is permitted with undefined results.
-Provided for compatibility with @ninja@.
+Provided for compatibility with ``ninja``.
 VersionIgnore :: Bool
  ^ Defaults to 'False'.
 Ignore any differences in 'shakeVersion'.

 dupbuild={err,warn}  multiple build lines for one target phonycycle={err,warn}  phony build statement references itself

-An issue is "time travel", a thunk reading a file from the previous build that hasn't yet been generated in this build.
-Technically, our notion of consistency is based on a "clean build", with the filesystem initialized to source files and all generated files deleted.
-For true replication, when re-building a task T, we would have to delete all the build files generated by tasks depending on T, in case T accidentally read "from the future".
-But this is more easily detected after-the-fact, particularly in the case of parallel builds.
+--cache-show

+    When using a derived-file cache and retrieving a file from it, show the command that would have been executed to build the file.
+Without this option, scons reports "Retrieved 'file' from cache.".
+This allows producing consistent output for build logs, regardless of whether a target file was rebuilt or retrieved from the cache.

+--cache-debug=file

+    Write debug information about derived-file caching to the specified file.
+If file is a hyphen (-), the debug information is printed to the standard output.
+The printed messages describe what signature-file names are being looked for in, retrieved from, or written to the derived-file cache specified by CacheDir.

 Shake features a built in "lint" features to check the build system is well formed.
 To run use build --lint.
 You are likely to catch more lint violations if you first build clean.
 The lint features are listed in this document.
 There is a performance penalty for building with --lint, but it is typically small.
 * Detects changing the current directory, typically with setCurrentDirectory.
 You should never change the current directory within the build system as multiple rules running at the same time share the current directory.
 You can still run ``cmd_`` calls in different directories using the Cwd argument.